Research That Makes a Difference

 Have you pursued studies at the university level and found a subject field that you are passionate about?
 If this is the case, then doctoral studies might just be the career path you should follow.

 Research is central to our organisation and ensures that our programmes and courses are of high quality.
 In contemporary society, new knowledge, skills and understanding are being formed at an ever-increasing pace: this is why both specialisation in specific fields and more general research projects are essential.

 At Dalarna University, researchers work cross-discipline.
 They also work with fellow researchers from other institutes of higher education, both in Sweden and in other countries.
 A great deal of our research is conducted in collaboration with business and industry and public organisations, which helps ensure that it is current and at the cutting edge.

 Duration of Studies and Degree

 You are awarded your doctoral degree from the institute at which you are registered.
 Doctoral studies comprise specialised studies that provide insight into scholarly traditions, while you also develop into being an independent researcher able to look at work done within your field with a critical eye.
 An education at this level will prepare you for both an academic career as well a career beyond university.

 Doctoral studies mean four years of study time, two for a licentiate degree.
 The degree involves doctoral-level courses and thesis work.
 You graduate with either a doctoral degree or a licentiate degree.
 By completing four years of doctoral studies, you will graduate with the highest level of degree in Sweden.

 Dalarna University offers three doctoral programmes:

-There are about 100 doctoral students at Dalarna University, a number of whom are registered as PhD students within our own doctoral programmes, while some are registered at other higher education institutions in Sweden.
+There are about 100 doctoral students at Dalarna University, a number of whom are registered within our own doctoral programmes, while some are registered at other institutes of higher education in Sweden.

 The research being carried out at Dalarna University is concentrated into six research profiles: